MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/github-actions.md

 [GitHub workflows](/azure/developer/github/github-actions) are a series of actions (like tasks in Azure Pipelines).
 This  workflow automates the process of building, testing, packaging, and publishing a .NET project to Azure Artifacts using a managed identity and federated authentication.
 The workflow:

-* Uses the [azure/login action](https://github.com/marketplace/actions/azure-login) to log in to Azure using a managed identity
+* Uses the [azure/login action](https://github.com/marketplace/actions/azure-login) to log in to Azure using a managed identity.
 * Installs the [credential provider for Azure Artifacts](https://github.com/microsoft/artifacts-credprovider#azure-artifacts-credential-provider).
 * Extracts an access token using Azure CLI and configures the authentication provider to use the Azure DevOps token.
 * Sets up a .NET Core CLI environment with the [setup-dotnet action](https://github.com/actions/setup-dotnet).